craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Combine.md

 # The Democratic Combine of People's Economy
 ## As suggested by Grains into Gold
 ### Prelim
-While each state of Combine varies in their favors and productions, this page paints the broad strokes of the Combine's economy.
+While each state of Combines varies in their favors and productions, this page paints the broad strokes of the Combine's economy.

 Combine is a warm and wet place, magically infused with ancient elven and druidic magics.